 - Brow bones (just above and below your brows arcs) – The areas just below your eyebrows will catch a lot of light, so this is an ideal and beautiful area to highlight.
 It also gives more depth to your face especially if your brow bones are a bit flat.

-- Over the centre of your chin – highlighting the centre of your chin can also help draw attention to your lips as well as give it more depth.
+- Over the centre of your chin – highlighting the centre of your chin can also help draw attention to your lips as well as give them more depth.
 If you want your chin to look more forward, a highlight will do the trick.
 Just be careful not to apply too much highlighter to this area.
 You only need light dusting.

 Remember to always use a light hand first and decide from there if you want a booming face or not!
 Contouring and highlighting often come together so check out the best contours for pale skin!